sys-bio/libOmexMeta/docs/docs-build/_sources/Developers/rdf_terms.rst.txt

 ========================================

-There is some duplicated functionality in OmexMeta which arose out of adapting the original design to unforeseen complications. `Subject`, `Predicate` and `Resource` objects all exist for the primary purpose of instantiating a `LibrdfNode`, which contains a `librdf_node*` and is the base component of a `librdf_statement`.
-The original intent was that `Subject`, `Predicate` and `Resource` place another layer of abstraction on top of `LibrdfNode` for convenience and quality control - i.e. a `Predicate` can only be a `Uri` type node while `Resource` can be any of `blank`, `uri` or `literal`.
+There is some duplicated functionality in OmexMeta which arose out of adapting the original design to unforeseen complications. :code:`Subject`, :code:`Predicate` and :code:`Resource` objects all exist for the primary purpose of instantiating a :code:`LibrdfNode`, which contains a :code:`librdf_node` and is the base component of a :code:`librdf_statement`.
+The original intent was that :code:`Subject`, :code:`Predicate` and :code:`Resource` place another layer of abstraction on top of :code:`LibrdfNode` for convenience and quality control - i.e. a :code:`Predicate` can only be a :code:`Uri` type node while :code:`Resource` can be any of :code:`blank`, :code:`uri` or :code:`literal`.
-The reality is that `LibrdfNode` is already quite convenient as it has some static methods for creating each type of node.
-For future improvements, it may be good to think about how we can consolidate the functionality provided by these two layers (`LibrdfNode` vs `Subject/Predicate/Resource`) in the creation of `LibrdfNode`s.
+The reality is that :code:`LibrdfNode` is already quite convenient as it has some static methods for creating each type of node.
+For future improvements, it may be good to think about how we can consolidate the functionality provided by these two layers (:code:`LibrdfNode` vs :code:`Subject` `Predicate`, `Resource`) in the creation of :code:`LibrdfNode`.